odavid/typeorm-transactional-cls-hooked/README.md

 export class PostRepository extends BaseRepository<Post> {}
 ```

 The only purpose of the `BaseRepository` class is to make sure the `manager` property of the repository will always be the right one.
-In cases inheritance is not possible, you can always use the same code from `BaseRepository` within your own repository code.
+In cases where inheritance is not possible, you can always use the same code from `BaseRepository` within your own repository code.

 ```typescript
 import { getEntityManagerOrTransactionManager } from 'typeorm-transactional-cls-hooked';